palmergroupUH/Python-force-field-parameterization-workflow/README.md

-Python Optimization Workflow
+## A Sysmatic and Reproduciable approach to parameterize force-field parameters

-This is a general-purpose force-field parameterization program.
+This is a force-field parameterization program.

 Software Requirements: